 Registering a domain name that you like is easy and inexpensive.
 You don’t need to start a website immediately.
 It is better to purchase a domain and then work with it, than wait and discover that the domain name has been taken.

-A registered agent can be hired
+A registered agent must be appointed

 Oklahoma law requires that all LLCs have a registered agent.
 This is someone who can accept service on lawsuits on behalf of the company.
-An LLC can either act as its own agent or can have an agent who is a Oklahoma resident or business.
+An LLC can either act as its own agent or can have an agent who is an Oklahoma resident or business.
 An agent must have a registered office, which is a street address in the state that is accessible during normal business hours.

-You can also hire a third party business to take on the role of registered agent if you don’t want to assign it to someone in the LLC.
+You can also hire a third-party business to take on the role of a registered agent if you don’t want to assign it to someone in the LLC.
 The average annual cost is between $50 and $300, with most businesses charging around $100.
 However, it is important to consider the annual needs of your Oklahoma LLC and find registered agents who can cover them at a fair rate.

 Complete your LLC documents